bozsahin/thebench/README.md

 Python versions can be daunting for the uninitiated.
 Don't count on the executable <code>python</code> to be the latest python.
 You might also have python3.8, python3.9, python3141.59 etc.

 Use the latest for python AND pip.
-If you have a new one installed, say python3.11 just re-ran the installer with that suffix to update the libraries, for example
+If you have a new one installed, say python3.11, just re-ran the installer with that suffix to update thebench libraries, for example

 <code>bench.install.sh 3.11</code>

-This will use <code>pip3.11</code> and <code>python3.11</code> for thebench from now on.
+This will refresh the tool with  <code>pip3.11</code> and <code>python3.11</code>.

 TO USE:

-Make sure that <code>/usr/local/bin</code> is in your <code>PATH</code> variable.
-(It is usually there by default; just check with <code>echo $PATH</code>.)

-Then do

 <code>bench</code>